AndrewHenderson/css-architecture/README.md

  font-size: 18px !important;
 }
 ```
-The preceding button leverages the rules of .s-large, however it also employs an override for that particular modifier on small screens .mqs-s-large.
+The preceding button leverages the rules of `.s-large`, however it also employs an override for that particular modifier on small screens `.mqs-s-large`.
 Most importantly, this override is optional.
 ### Strict Enforcement
 I had been debated on whether a utility or modifier would take precedence.
 Traditionally the utility would win by using !important on all utilities.
 This seems obvious because the name is explicit: `.inline-block`